DMARC Policy updates

 • Multiple DMARC Records Issue

+A DMARC check begins by fetching all TXT records published at _dmarc.<domain> that start with v=DMARC1.
 In case you want to know how many DMARC records you can have on a single domain, the only correct answer is ‘ONE’.
-A domain must not have more than one DMARC record if you want the DMARC processing to work successfully on that domain.
-A DMARC record ...
+A domain must not have more ...

 • What is Smart DMARC?

 Implementation and management of SPF, DKIM and DMARC is one common issue faced by all.
-However, the Smart DMARC feature by KDMARC eliminates the hassle to a greater extent.
+However, the Smart DMARC feature by TDMARC eliminates the hassle to a greater extent.
 It makes monitoring and securing domains extremely easy and hassle-free. ...

 • How Smart DMARC Works?

-KDMARC is an analytical tool that complements the Simple Mail Transfer Protocol (SMTP) by monitoring all three of the standard email authentication protocols namely SPF, DKIM and DMARC.
+TDMARC is an analytical tool that complements the Simple Mail Transfer Protocol (SMTP) by monitoring all three of the standard email authentication protocols namely SPF, DKIM and DMARC.
 It offers a number of features to secure your email domains ...